CesiumGS/3d-tiles/specification/Metadata/README.md

 This specification defines metadata schemas and methods for encoding metadata.

-A **schema** contains a set of **classes** and **enums**.
-A class represents a category of similar entities, defined as a set of **properties**, with each property describing values of a particular type.
-An enum defines a set of named values representing a value type, and may be referenced by class properties.
-Class definitions within a schema do not describe how property values are stored, allowing storage to be defined independently and flexibly.
-Schemas can be shared across multiple assets, or even multiple file formats.
+**Schemas** contain a set of **classes** and **enums**.
+Class represents a category of similar entities, defined as a set of **properties**.
+Each property describes values of a particular type.
+Enums defines a set of named values representing a single value type, and may be referenced by class properties.
+Schema definitions do not describe how entities or properties are stored, and may be represented in a file format in various ways.
+Schemas can be reused across multiple assets or even file formats.

-An **entity** is a specific instantiation of class, populated with **property values**.
-There is a one-to-one mapping between property values in the entity and properties defined in the class.
-An entity must not have extraneous property values.
+**Entities** are instantiations of class, populated with **property values** conforming to the class definition.
+Every property value of an entity must be defined by its class, and an entity must not have extraneous property values.
 Properties of a class may be required, in which case all entities instantiating the class are required to include them.

-Entities may be defined at any level of abstraction.
-A large, petabyte-scale dataset may itself be an entity with associated properties.
-Within that dataset, individual vertices or texels may also represent entities of another class, with granular metadata properties attached.
+>  **Implementation note:** Entities may be defined at various levels of abstraction.
+Within a large dataset, individual vertices or texels may represent entities with granular metadata properties.
+The entire dataset may itself be an entity of another class, with its own associated properties.

 "Metadata," as used throughout this specification, refers to any association of 3D content with entities and properties, such that entities represent meaningful units within an overall structure.
-Other common definitions of metadata, particularly in relation to filesystems and networking as opposed to 3D content, remain outside the scope of the document.
+Other common definitions of metadata, particularly in relation to filesystems or networking as opposed to 3D content, remain outside the scope of the document.

 Property values are stored with flexible representations to allow compact transmission and efficient lookups.
 This specification defines two such representations, a **Table Format** and a **Raster format**.

 ## Schemas

-A schema is a collection of classes and enums that describe the types of metadata available in a dataset.
-An application may use this information to populate a UI, or to assign specific behavior to entities.
+A schema defines the organization and types of metadata used in 3D content, represented as a set of classes and enums.
+Class definitions are referenced by entities whose metadata conforms to the class definition, providing a consistent and machine-readable structure for all entities in a dataset.

 ### Enums

 An enum consists of a set of named values, represented as string:integer pairs.
 The following enum value types are supported: `INT8`, `UINT8`, `INT16`, `UINT16`, `INT32`, `UINT32`, `INT64`, and `UINT64`.
-See [Property Types](#property-types).
+See [Property Types](#property-types) for definitions of each.
 Smaller enum types limit the range of possible enum values, and allow more efficient binary encoding.
 For unsigned value types, enum values most be non-negative.
 Duplicate names or values within the same enum are not allowed.

 The example below defines a "species" enum with three possible tree species, as well as an "Unknown" value.